Expression::ConvertChecked Method (Expression^, Type^, MethodInfo^)

-If method is not nullptr, it is the implementing method.
+If method is not null, it is the implementing method.
 It must represent a non-void, static (Shared in Visual Basic) method that takes one argument.

 Otherwise, if either expression.Type or type is a user-defined type that defines an implicit or explicit conversion operator, the MethodInfo that represents that operator is the implementing method.

-If both expression.Type and type represent numeric or Boolean types, or nullable or non-nullable enumeration types, the implementing method is nullptr.
+If both expression.Type and type represent numeric or Boolean types, or nullable or non-nullable enumeration types, the implementing method is null.

-If either expression.Type or type is a reference type and an explicit boxing, unboxing, or reference conversion exists from expression.Type to type, the implementing method is nullptr.
+If either expression.Type or type is a reference type and an explicit boxing, unboxing, or reference conversion exists from expression.Type to type, the implementing method is null.